KRSRI-UI/ROS-package/hexapod_crane_pump/readme.md

-Control crane based on joystick input
+Control crane and pump based on joystick input